-Minnesota Energy Center
+Minnesota State Energy Center of Excellence

-The Minnesota Energy Center (MnEC) is a consortium of two-year colleges located throughout Minnesota, led by Minnesota West Community and Technical College and St Cloud Technical and Community College.
+The Minnesota Energy Center is a consortium of two-year colleges located throughout Minnesota, led by Minnesota West Community and Technical College and St Cloud Technical and Community College.
 Our primary focus is development of programming to prepare technicians for the energy production industry.
 Degree programs cover the broad spectrum of energy production technologies including Bio-fuels, Ethanol, Solar, Wind, Fossil Fuels, and Nuclear.

 MnEC Activity Hubs: